susy-bakaa/ffxiv-raid-sim/README.md

 # ffxiv-raid-sim

 A singleplayer raid and fight mechanic simulator with bots, made in the Unity game engine from scratch, for the critically acclaimed MMORPG Final Fantasy XIV: Online by Square Enix.
 This program will get more timelines and fights added to it as I develop it further.
 I will also accept any external thirdparty contributions possibly developed by others.
-Current main focus is Blue Mage specific fights and mechanics with the odd ultimate mechanic thrown in to the mix.
+Current main focus is Blue Mage specific plans for older fights and mechanics with various ultimate mechanics missing from other simulators thrown in to the mix, with maybe an occasional savage mechanic if I feel like it.

 # Supported fights

+This simulator is mainly being built with European raiding strats from LPDU or whatever is popular in EU PF, as I personally play in the EU data center.
+If anyone wants to contribute NA or JP equivalent strats for this, you're free to do so and I encourage you to contact me for additional info regarding that through Discord (@no00ob).

 - Omega: Alphascape
 	- Alphascape 4.0 (Savage) (O12S)